contiv/vpp/docs/dev-guide/SERVICES.md

  2. List of labeled destination-NAT instances, each with a set of static and/or identity mappings

-### Mapping of services to VPP/NAT configurations
+### Mapping of services to VPP-NAT configurations

-In Contiv/VPP, a service is implemented as a set of VPP/NAT static mappings, one for every external address.
+In Contiv/VPP, a service is implemented as a set of VPP-NAT static mappings, one for every external address.
 Static mappings of a single service are grouped together and exported as a single instance of the [DNAT model][nat-model] (destination NAT) for the [Ligato VPP Agent][ligato-vpp-agent] to configure.